 The rest of the Chancy Islands are similar to Rugged Island in having random variable expenses.
 But seeing the inequity that developed on Rugged Island, the inhabitants of the other islands feel sympathetic towards those hurt by unlucky circumstances and want to alleviate their suffering.
 So the other islands have instituted a variety of measures to mitigate the adverse wealth stratification caused by unfortunate events.
 Also, since negative wealth without loans makes no sense, the other islands have also instituted a change to ensure that that absurd situation does not arise.
 Our next stop is Debt Island.

 As explained on the Welcome page, we run the Chancy Islands model 30 times, sort the households in each run by their final wealth in Year 50 from poorest to richest, average those results (poorest averaged with poorest, richest with richest, etc.), and plot the wealth for each household for Year 0 and for Year 50.
 For details, see Visualizing the Results.

 “Negative net worth” usually means carrying more debt load (from a home mortgage, car loan, or credit card debt) than one has positive wealth in cash or other holdings, but on Rugged Island there are no lenders and no debtors so their total wealth is just “negative”.
 Presumably, those households whose wealth sank below the $200,000 value of their homes — and certainly those whose wealth became negative — would be homeless.

-A table showing a detailed set of Numerical Results for all seven of the islands side-by-side makes it easy to compare them.
+A later page contains a table with a detailed set of Numerical Results for all seven of the islands side-by-side, as well as several graphs, which makes it easy to compare them.

 We actually run a separate set of 30 runs for 100 years, sort by Year 100 values, and then average the sorted values.
 This avoids making a commutative calculation error, as discussed later.